 Local reference Group Value Selection Criteria Date Use Reason for Inclusion BL68 The Grove, Sutton Gault No A3,CI,C3 1841-1914 Residential The building is a good example of a more formal manor house that retains a number of original features that mark the building out as being quite high status.
 The architectural detailing and quality is unique and makes a positive contribution to the character of the area .
 BL69 Grove Barn, Sutton Gault No A3 1841-191 Agriculture The building is believed to have formerly been used as an Ecclesiastical barn dating from the 15th century (possibly relocated from another location).
-The building makes a positive contribution to the character of the area .
+The building makes a positive contribution to the character of the area.
 BL70 The Anchor, Sutton Gault No Al,B2,D3 Pre 1700 Residential The property is a good example of a traditional public house and is one of only a few surviving public houses that survive along the levels.
 The property is included for its rarity and heritage value.
 BL71 No A3,CI,C3 1841-1914 Residential The building is a good example of a more formal manor house that retains a number of original features that mark the building out as being quite high status.
 The architectural detailing and quality is unique and makes a positive contribution to the character of the area .
-BL72 No A3 1841-191 Agriculture The building is believed to have formerly been used as an Ecclesiastical barn dating from the 15th century (possibly relocated from another location).
-The building makes a positive contribution to the character of the area .
+BL72 No A3 1841-191 Agriculture The chapel is one of a number of non conformist places of worship within the village.
+The building features a high amount of decorative detailing and is a prominent feature in the street scene, making a positive contribution to the character of the area.